 This is another layer of complexity on your path towards taking complete ownership and responsibility of your current and future wealth.
-Running a Bitcoin node is not easy exactly, especially if you are not comfortable with technology.
+Running a Bitcoin node is not easy exactly, especially if you are not comfortable with some of the technical requirements.
 But it is also not hard as long as you follow some simple steps and are not afraid of making mistakes.

 It takes a little work, it takes a little money, and it is very well worth the effort and resources.
 Running a full node gives you the ability to confirm your Bitcoin transactions and gives you the ability to verify what you expect to be true with minimal trust.

 As noted above, I recommend a Raspberry Pi 4 for this setup if you are looking to go the easiest way possible.
 If you are unfamiliar with a Raspberry Pi, these are very basic computers that are very cheap and run Linux.
 There are different implementations of Bitcoin stacks out there for the Raspberry Pi, so there are plenty of options on how to get this done.
 You will also need an external storage solution, and it’s important that the storage you pick is stable and will last.
 Spinning hard disks just don’t cut it because of how often they fail.
-An SSD is going to be faster, but it’s not needed.
-Last but not least, decide on the direction for the way to want to run a Bitcoin node.
+An SSD is ideal here.

 You can run just a full node and electrum server for the sake of simplicity and for the sake of not having to trust a pre-built stack.
 I recommend following ArmanTheParman’s directions for that.
 This is going to be more complicated than running something like MyNode.